cannel14/alx-zero_day/README.md

-# This file is mandatoryin all ALX School projects
+This is my first ALX project